Router IP SNMP ifindex tag description color 192.168.0.1 1 ATMAN ATMAN 5EA631 192.168.0.1 2 CROWLEY Crowley FFFF00 192.168.0.1 3 TPSA TP E45605

 show snmp mib ifmib ifindex

 …and it’s all good until router is rebooted. that happened to me on one of the older 3845 and suddenly the graphs became interesting if not unreal. of course the problem itself has easy solution - you need to nail down interface identifiers in NVRAM, which will stop the problem from bugging you in future. it’s done using:

 snmp-server ifindex persist

-having said that - that was not the only problem I was trying to solve.
-I needed something more interactive and powerful on the router itself to nail other heavy abuser of my services. thanks for the recent innovations in Cisco IOS, we are now able to see what’s inside our NetFlow cache. that feature has additional flexibility of selecting entries based on rich match and collect selectors. the feature itself is called Flexible NetFlow. with v9 of NetFlow we’ve got option to define number of caches and modularity, and Flexible NetFlow also uses all that capability.
+having said that - that was not the only problem i was trying to solve. i needed something more interactive and powerful on the router itself to nail other heavy abuser of my services. thanks for the recent innovations in Cisco IOS, we are now able to see what’s inside our NetFlow cache. that feature has additional flexibility of selecting entries based on rich match and collect selectors. the feature itself is called Flexible NetFlow. with v9 of NetFlow we’ve got option to define number of caches, with Flexible NetFlow actually using that feature.

-first of all, I defined a flow record, which will inform router which fields together create a flow (
+first of all, i defined a flow record, which will decide for router which fields together create a flow (

 match command). next step is to define what data to collect with each and every new flow (

 flow record NF-DATA match routing source as peer match interface input collect routing source as collect counter bytes collect counter packets

 as i’m using three upstream links, i also generated three separate flow monitors, to let me gather statistics separately: